 Toilet Seat Types

 The toilet seat is the most customized toilet piece there is.
-They can be different in terms of their working mechanism, material, shape, among other features.
+They can be different in terms of their working mechanism, material, and shape, among other features.

 There are a variety of toilet seats ranging from wood, plastic, soft close, standard close, heated to smart.
 Furthermore, the seats can be further designed in different shapes including round and oval.